mitdbg/bigdata/src/website/templates/home/prediction.md

 ### Don't try to deanonymize the data

-Please don't

 ### Team limits

-None
+There is not limit to your team size.

 ### Submission limits

-Please don't DDOS us
+Please don't DDOS the submission form.

 # Submissions